As amended August 2014

 Termination of Network Accounts

 The network accounts of employees who leave the College for reasons other than retirement will be de-activated upon the separation of the employee from the College.
-If requested to do so, and if approved by Human Resources, Technical and Network Services will forward former employee’s electronic mail to an off-campus location for a period of up to two months after the employee’s separation from the College.
-Full-time employees who retire from the College may retain their Allegheny network account indefinitely if they wish to do so.
+If requested to do so, and if approved by Human Resources, Information Technology Services will forward former employee’s electronic mail to an off-campus location for a period of up to two months after the employee’s separation from the College.
+Full-time employees who retire from the College and have the approval of their AEC member may retain their Allegheny network account indefinitely if they wish to do so.
 Exceptions to this policy must be approved by the President.

 The network accounts of students remain active until May 15th of the year following the student’s graduation year, at which point they will be de-activated.
 No email forwarding will be provided beyond the date of de-activaton.